vogelt/gradual-java/README.md

-# Gradual Java
+# Security-Type for Java
 A research project with the goal to allow gradual integration of refined type systems in Java (e.g. type systems for physical dimensions, effects, security, ...)

+**This branch includes the final version of the team project and will not be developed in the future.**

 ## Setup
 Required software: